 - Even before you have perfect words in there, go ahead and verify your listing to get the ball rolling.
-It can take a few weeks before it will show up.
-You can edit later.
+It can sometimes take a few weeks before it will show up.
+You can edit anytime later.

 - After you find it showing up online, send your public link to some of your happy customers and invite them to leave a review in there.
 That will help improve your rank in Google.